Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Results and discussion

-Polycrystalline samples of LaCoPO and LaFePO were synthesized by solid state reaction\cite{Yanagi08,Hirano08} and were characterized using powder x-ray diffraction (XRD) with CuK$\alpha$ radiation at room temperature.
-The magnetic moment was measured with a SQUID magnetometer (MPMSXL 7 T, Quantum Design) in presence of the magnetic fields of 0.1 and 7 T. The NMR measurements were carried out in a conventional phase-coherent spectrometer (Thamway PROT 4103MR) with a $H_0$=7.04 T superconducting magnet.
-The powder sample of LaCoOP was aligned using epoxy (Epotek-301) in the magnetic field of 7 T.
+Polycrystalline samples of LaCoPO and LaFePO were synthesized by solid state reaction \cite{Yanagi08,Hirano08} and were characterized using powder x-ray diffraction at room temperature.
+The magnetic moment was measured with a SQUID magnetometer (MPMSXL 7 T, Quantum Design).
+The NMR measurements were carried out at 7.04 T with a conventional phase-coherent spectrometer (Thamway PROT 4103).
+The powder sample of LaCoPO was magnetically aligned using epoxy (Epotek-301).

-Fig. 1 shows the variation of the magnetic moment, $M$ with temperature, in the field cooled and zero field cooled conditions, in presence of magnetic fields of $H$ = 0.1 and 7 T. The results indicate the absence of any irreversibility with a sharp enhancement of $M$ below 50 K in a field of $H$=0.1 T, as reported earlier\cite{Yanagi08}.
-As the NMR measurements were done in a field of 7 T, the bulk magnetization was also measured in this field in order to compare the bulk and the local magnetic properties derived from the NMR results.
-It is clearly observed that in this field, the rapid enhancement of $M$ due to the magnetic ordering starts at a much higher temperature ($\sim$130 K) compared to that observed in a field of 0.1 T. Such strong field dependence of T$_{\mathrm{C}}$ is also reported recently in layered compound La$_{1.2}$Sr$_{1.8}$Mn$_2$O$_7$\cite{Hoch09}.
+The magnetic moment, $M$ vs $T$ curve (Fig. 1) for $H$=0.1 T shows sharp enhancement below 50 K, due to the ferromagnetic ordering, as reported earlier \cite{Yanagi08}.
+As the NMR measurements were done in a field of 7 T, the bulk magnetization was measured in this field and at other intermediate fields in order to compare the bulk and the local magnetic properties derived from the NMR results.
+It is observed that, the enhancement of $M$ due to the magnetic ordering starts at a higher temperature depending on the field strength compared to that observed in a field of 0.1 T. Such a strong field dependence of T$_{\mathrm{C}}$ is also reported recently in layered compound La$_{1.2}$Sr$_{1.8}$Mn$_2$O$_7$ \cite{Hoch09}.
 One possible reason for this could be the existence of spin fluctuations in the ordered state.
 Application of a field of 7 T would reduce the effect of fluctuation and favor the ordering of the spins at much higher temperature.
-This is also supported by the observation of negative magneto resistance in LaCoPO\cite{Yanagi08}.
+This is also supported by the observation of negative magnetoresistance in LaCoPO \cite{Yanagi08}.